-Knowing the difference between projects and clients is key to understanding how to use Dubsado.
-Your work in Dubsado is organized around projects and clients are the folks who will be on the receiving end of your contracts, forms, invoices, and more.
+Your work in Dubsado is organized around projects while clients are the people who will be on the receiving end of your contracts, forms, invoices, and more.

 Communicate with clients through projects